onerzafer/rdxgen/README.md

 rdxgen -s
 ```

-Next time you will be asked way less questions.
+Next time you will be asked way fewer questions.

 ## Example